Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 Against an almost invisible backdrop of parallel ruled horizontal pencil lines, a hunched feeding eagle on the show’s invite is presented as a symbol of imperialist fascism.
 (My guess!)
 It is framed by an octagon and vertical columns on the two sides.

-It seems to be overseeing the planet earth trapped in a ring of vegetative/combative chaos.
+It seems to be overseeing the planet earth trapped in a ring of turbulent vegetative/watery chaos.
 Maybe this ‘ring’ is a symbol for an ecological nightmare and an even wider cosmic ruin.
 Perhaps the circle defines the limit of the artist’s limitations.
 (Though I can’t imagine this artist being daft enough to self-flagellate.)

 Focused lenses continue looking at the activity of the gaze in this figurative, overtly symbolic, myth-oriented but ‘Poppy’ show.
 There are no geometric abstractions within the 20 works, of which there are five in each of red, yellow, green and blue.
 The gouache provides a warm granular opaque texture, not wispy and ethereally liquid—as in translucent watercolour.